aishameriane/msc-economics/Thesis/Study/Lit Review/distributional-conseq-asset-prices.md

 * They want to investigate redistributional effects of a rise in prices in three different asset markets: houses (H), bonds (B) and equity (E)
 * Data come from the Household Finance and Consumption Survey (HFSC) - Euro area households
 * Main findings:
-    * When B prices rise (in comparison to H and E), the capital gains from this are not correlated with the household net wealth or income: no change in inequality;
+    * When B prices rise (in comparison to H and E), the capital gains from this are not correlated with the household net wealth or income: no change in inequality.
+This is explained by the fact that the bond owners are evenly scattered in the distribution of wealth;
-    * Rises in E prices represents gain to those in the higher percentiles of wealth and income distribution, which magnify inequality;
+    * Rises in E prices represents gain to those in the higher percentiles of wealth and income distribution, which magnify inequality.
+This is explained by the fact that equity owners are the ones whithin the top 5% of the net wealth distribution;
     * H prices play a role in the medium income households, but this effect is heterogeneous across Europe.
+This result is explained by the distribution of houses between families: 1) the poorest families do not own houses, therefore they cannot benefit from rises in prices; 2) richer families have other assets, so the houses do not represent a large proportion of their wealth; 3) this leaves us with middle (median) income families, whose primary (or most valuable) asset is a house.
+However, this result changes depending of the country (there are countries where it is easier to buy a house).

-#
+# Introduction

+Financial markets were subjected by the unconventional monetary policies in the aftermath of the 2008 economic crisis.
+Asset prices increased in response to the economic incentives by the European Central Bank.